 REINVENT’s stakeholder workshop took place at PBL in the Hague, bringing together modellers, industry stakeholders and REINVENT.

-Co-hosted by EASME, the initiative IN4climate.NRW and REINVENT, this event explores the coevolution of steel, plastics, and other sectors and the new interdependencies that may develop when moving to a fossil-free and closed-carbon loop economy.
+Co-hosted by EASME, the initiative IN4climate.NRW and REINVENT, this event held in Brussels explores the coevolution of steel, plastics, and other sectors and the new interdependencies that may develop when moving to a fossil-free and closed-carbon loop economy.

 Lars J Nilsson will take part in Climate leadership: European industry at the forefront, organised by the HYBRIT initiative as part of the EU Industry Days.